 Ace Your Interview: Tell a Great Story

-campfire story shutterstock_211091626If I had to pick just one thing you can do to improve your chances of getting an offer, I would say tell a great story in the interview; share a relevant example from your experience.
+campfire story shutterstock_211091626Telling a great story in the interview, is the single best thing you can do to improve your odds of landing another interview or offer.
+Powerfully share a relevant example from your experience that illustrates how you can help them.
 Go beyond just saying that you are good at what you do.
 Go beyond telling them “I did this which resulted in that.”
 Help them to picture your value by painting that picture with words; share the full, interesting story in detail.

 Hiring managers who know how to interview will ask you for these examples and have lots of followup questions.
 Those who are less experienced at interviewing candidates will be grateful for your initiative in sharing this relevant story with them.
 Either way, you’ll differentiate yourself from your competitors through the examples you share, and you will make your presentation more memorable.